The Satter Feeding Dynamics ModelThe Satter approach to feeding

 Your eating can be joyful and positive.
 Learn how to make your eating one of life’s great pleasures.
 Read more.

 Ellyn Satter fields questions from callers about applying Feeding Dynamics, Division of Responsibility, Eating Competence, and more.
 Watch the webinar.

-The division of responsibility in feeding (sDOR) encourages parents to take leadership with the what, when, and where of feeding and give children autonomy with the how much and whether of eating.
-The division of responsibility in feeding applies at every stage in the child’s development, from infancy through the early years through adolescence.
+The Satter Division of Responsibility in Feeding (sDOR) encourages parents to take leadership with the what, when, and where of feeding and give children autonomy with the how much and whether of eating. sDOR applies at every stage in the child’s development, from infancy through the early years through adolescence.